jahwi/bget/docs/readme.txt

 Scenario: You want to fetch a script named test from the server.
 The easiest way to do this would be:
 BGET -get -usecURL test

+Important Notes:
+1. Bget stores scripts in %APPDATA%\Bget\scripts\ by default.
+This can be configured using the SET command.

 Switches

 [A] -Get: